 Therefore, it is important to have robust blockchain-based solutions that allow the sheer protection of Intellectual Property and the rights associated with them.

-Protecting the ideas
+Protecting your ideas

 If you have produced any form of creative work before, you already know how dear it must be to you, and watching someone else claim its ownership and profits is simply absurd.
 To put it simply, when you invest your time and money in creating a masterpiece, why should someone else take the credit for it?